cromerc/tuf-manager/README.md

 ## Usage

-There are 2 programs and 1 daemon supplied by TUF Manager.
+There are 3 programs and 1 daemon supplied by TUF Manager.

 - tuf-cli

 This allows controlling the TUF laptop functions via command line interface.

 - tuf-gui

 This supplies a graphical interface to control the TUF laptop.

 - tuf-server

 This is the daemon that runs in the background and handles all requests from both tuf-cli and tuf-gui.

+- tuf-tray

+This is the tray icon to control the TUF Manager program

 ## Future plans

 - Manpage
 - Config options for both tuf-gui and tuf-cli
-- Status bar icon that allows control of the notebook
 - Notifications of fan mode change via status bar
 - Restore last known settings on login via status bar icon